-This Annual Plan has been prepared to meet the requirements of both governing Acts and the relevant sections of the Public Finance Act.
-It sets out the DHB's goals and objectives and describes what the DHB intends to achieve in terms of improving the health of its population, ensuring the sustainability of the health system and delivering on the expectations of Government.
+This Statement of Intent (incorporating the Statement of Performance Expectations) has been prepared to meet the requirements of both governing Acts and the relevant sections of the Public Finance Act.
+It sets out the DHB's long-term goals and objectives and describes what the DHB intends to achieve in 2014/15 in terms of improving the health of its population and delivering on the expectations of the Ministry of Health.